mcv-m6-video/mcv-m6-2020-team5/README.md

 ```
 python src/main.py
 ```
 The parameters that can be modified can be found on the src/config/general.py file.
+The values for that parameters can be modified using a command in the terminal.
 For example, to run a task with a different value for the parameter weights_path we can use:
 ```
 python src/main.py --general_config detector.weights_path="../new_folder/detectron.weights"
 ```